Sarthak-arya38/Modern-login-page-/README.md

-This is a simple yet cool looking login page made using HTML CS & JS .
+This is a simple and cool looking modern login page made using HTML CS & JS .